BrianBett125/Learning_Log/README.md

 # Learning Log

-**Learning Log** is a personal web application that allows users to track and document their learning journeys.
+**Learning Log** is a web application that allows users to track and document their learning journeys.
 Built with **Python** and **Django**, this app enables users to create topics they're interested in and log entries as they explore each topic further.

 ## 🚧 Project Status